fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 the ones who rejected prophet Muhammad will wish that the aerth swallowed them.

-Quran says "Don't ever think that Allah is unaware" the Justice will be done.
+Quran says `"Don't ever think that Allah is unaware"`, the Justice will be done.

 The sun will come close to mankind and people will start to sweat according to their sinfulness. others will be in sweat by their ankles, some will be in sweat up their chest, some will drown completely in their sweat.